Ks-Weasley/ParseFountainIO/README.md

 Center text must be checked before Transition element in order to avoid false positives.
 This can be easily circumvented by changing the Transition Regular Expression to not accept Center text.

 ## Strict
-Regular Expressions for BOLD ITALICS, BOLD, ITALICS must be executed in the corresponding order.
+Regular Expressions for BOLD ITALICS, BOLD, ITALICS must be executed in the corresponding order. <br>

 ## Packages
-*default package* - Contains all functionalities and Regular Expression validator *errors* - Contains custom made Warning class *regularExpression* - Contains the regular expressions for all the elements mentioned @[fountain.io] *repository* - Contains the characterization class for Fountain elements.
+*default package* - Contains all functionalities and Regular Expression validator <br>
+*errors* - Contains custom made Warning class <br>
+*regularExpression* - Contains the regular expressions for all the elements mentioned @[fountain.io] <br>
+*repository* - Contains the characterization class for Fountain elements. <br>

 ## Media
-*outfile.html* - Contains the converted screenplay document in HTML format *styling.css* - Contains the style aspects of the *outfile.html* *test.txt* - Default input file in case an input is not provided
+*outfile.html* - Contains the converted screenplay document in HTML format <br>
+*styling.css* - Contains the style aspects of the *outfile.html* <br>
+*test.txt* - Default input file in case an input is not provided <br>

 ## Instructions to run
 Navigate to the ParseFountainIO/